Working with datasets

 cp -r <source_folder_name> /home/jupyter/mnt/datasets/<dataset_name>

-Populate the dataset from a file by a link
+Populating a dataset from a file available at the link

 from a CIFAR-10